DeChicken/c-rpio/README.md

 ## Releases
 - 1.0.0 - Support for Raspberry Pi 4 Model B *ONLY*.
 Functionality for pinMode, digitalRead, and digitalWrite.
 - 2.0.0 - Added analogWrite and two example programs
+- 2.0.1 - Fixed bug that did not allow 100% duty cycle in analogWrite

 Shoutout to @stianeikeland and those who worked on https://github.com/stianeikeland/go-rpio for the naming inspiration!